Fee Type Configuration Parameters

 Before you begin, it’s important to understand the makeup of a Fee configuration and the various components used to create the Fee setup exactly to your specifications.

 Each section below covers the major components of setting up a fee with all available customizations and refinements.
-Each of these major steps is provided with a Portal setup guide and an API setup guide to offer instructions for your preferred platform usage method:
+Each of these major steps offers instructions for your preferred fee use case:

-• Setting up a Fee: Learn the process of how and where to set up a Fee.
+• Set up a Fee: Learn the process of how and where to set up a Fee.

-• Fee Type Setups: Learn the specific parameters required to set specific types of Fees.
+• Set Up a Fee by Type: Learn the specific parameters required to set specific types of Fees.

-• Adding Fee Rules: Learn the process of adding Fee rules to further refine Fee Schedule (Trigger) criteria.
+• Add Fee Rules: Learn the process of adding Fee rules to further refine Fee Schedule (Trigger) criteria.

 Prerequisites